 Unlike a typical graduate program, virtually no two students in the SNHF will have the same educational background.
 This diversity of previous training makes for a thriving and organic interdisciplinary environment.
 The SNHF believes that through intense training, truly original perspectives, and an understanding of the infinite possibilities of experience, our students can master the past, capture the present, and create the future of science and natural history media.

-A. Currently we do not, but prospective students are still encouraged to schedule a private visit whenever it suits their schedule.
-Individuals considering applying to the program can visit the School of Film and Photography to check out production equipment and facilities, meet with current faculty and student, and facilities and meet with current students, and ask questions in person about the programs.
+Currently we do not, but prospective students are still encouraged to schedule a private visit whenever it suits their schedule.
+Individuals considering applying to the program can visit the School of Film and Photography to check out production equipment and facilities, meet with current faculty and students, and ask questions in person about the program.

-A. The SNHF program is located in the Visual Communications Building (VCB) on Montana State University's campus.
-Students have access to a dedicated graduate student edit bay including computers running Pro Tools, After Effects, Adobe Creative Suite 5 and other top-rated production software.
+The SNHF program is located in the Visual Communications Building (VCB) on Montana State University's campus.
+Students have access to a dedicated graduate student edit bay including computers running Pro Tools, the Adobe Creative Cloud, and other top-rated production software.
 Students also have access to a wide array of professional quality production equipment in the School of Film and Photography's Equipment Checkout.
-HD cameras, hard-disc sound recorders, boom mics, long lenses, professional tripods, and underwater housings are all available to enrolled students.
+HD cameras, hard-disc sound recorders, boom mics, long lenses, and professional tripods are all available to enrolled students.
 There are also two permanent soundstages in the VCB.
 Although the Program does not require equipment ownership, many students choose to buy their own cameras to enjoy increased availability and usage flexibility.
-Most students also own laptop computers and use them for note taking, research, and papers as well as for the field downloading of camera memory cards, and editing.
+Most students also own laptop computers and use them for note taking, research, and papers as well as for field downloading of camera memory cards and editing.

 The SNHF program requires either a major or minor in a scientific field.
 The Program accepts a broad definition of "hard" (biology, chemistry, physics, geology, etc.), "applied" sciences (environmental science, ecology, medicine) and social sciences (psychology, sociology, etc.).
 Career or other practical experience with science media, such as public television programming or industrial films, may also meet the qualification requirement.
 Prospective students who are not certain they meet this requirement should contact the program at email@example.com and request a transcript or c.v. review.

-A. Admission procedures can be found on the Application Tab above.
+Admission procedures can be found on the Application Tab above.
 Admission is through The Graduate School with a specification for the SNHF program.
-Along with The Graduate School university requirements, The SNHF program requires these additional supporting materials: 1) a resume/c.v.; 2) A personal statement outlining your personal objectives in pursuing the MFA; 3) GRE scores; and 4) three letters of recommendation.
+Along with The Graduate School university requirements, The SNHF program requires these additional supporting materials: 1) a resume/c.v.; 2) A personal statement outlining your personal objectives in pursuing the MFA; and 3) three letters of recommendation.
 Submission of videos, still photographs, and other creative work is optional.